sebastienduche/GPXManager/README.md

 - Open / Save GPX files
 - Display and edit metadata
-- Display some information about the tracks
+- Display some information about the tracks and routes
-- Display elevation graph for each track
+- Display elevation graph for each track and routes
 - Merge several GPX files in 1
 - Invert the tracks/routes to do it in the opposite direction